Gautham-Py/Kaggle-House_Prices_Advanced_Regression_Technique/README.md

    > Evaluation Metric

-    Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price..
+    Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price.